gdscwm/KBAText/instructions.md

 **Delete all shapes currently in the map tool before uploading a file.**
 This is a temporary measure to avoid a known bug.

-Make sure that the file projection is in the EPSG:4326 projection.
-The portal, assumes this is the projection used, and uploading a different one may raise an error or return a scoping of the wrong area.
+Make sure that the file coordinate reference system is EPSG:4326 (Decimal Degrees & WGS84).
+The portal assumes this is the projection used, and uploading a different one may raise an error or return a scoping of the wrong area.

 Click on the **Upload data** button on the bottom-left and select a file.
 Most GIS file formats are supported.
 ESRI _shp_ files should be compressed in a _zip_